jac307/MediaArtTutorials/IARTS1T03/WT-W4.md

 Follow this tutorial on [Lighting](https://jac307.github.io/MediaArtTutorials/Blender/10_Lighting_Camera.html){:target="_blank"}
 > Focus only on lighting
 > Check the shortcuts provided!

+Review the slides from this week that contain tips for Blender.

 ### Lighting Constraints
 - ❌ Delete the default **Sun** light